Patent examiner FAQs

 Applications can be maded though our online recruitment system Web Recruitment.

 Where are interviews conducted?

 Interviews are conducted in Canberra.

-If you are an interstate applicant, we will meet the cost of your flight to Canberra.
+If you are an interstate applicant who is successful in receiving an interview, we will meet the cost of your flight to Canberra.
 Alternatively, we can arrange for a telephone interview.

 How do you assess applicants?

 Stage 1 is a written application that must include:

 - your academic results, including a transcript or list of subjects you studied, and the results